clap-demo/refarch-001/docs/system-design/07_deployment_view.md

 title: Deployment View
 ---

-# Deployment View

 ## Infrastructure Level 1

 ***&lt;Overview Diagram&gt;***

-Motivation
+Motivation\
 *&lt;explanation in text form&gt;*

-Quality and/or Performance Features
+Quality and/or Performance Features\

-*&lt;explanation in text form&gt;*
+qualiry is the clé

-Mapping of Building Blocks to Infrastructure
+Mapping of Building Blocks to Infrastructure\
-*&lt;description of the mapping&gt;*

 ## Infrastructure Level 2